 Becoming a Marine Biologist is an essential guide for anyone looking to turn a passion for the natural world into a career.
 This is the most valuable informational interview you’ll have—required reading for anyone considering this challenging yet rewarding path.

-Virginia Morell is a regular contributor to National Geographic Magazine and is also a contributing correspondent to Science.
-She’s written for Smithsonian, Discover, The New York Times Magazine, International Wildlife, Audubon, Slate, Outside, and other publications.
-She and her husband, fellow writer Michael McRae, live in Ashland, Oregon on the edge of the Siskiyou Mountains, where they hike every day with their farm collie, Buckaroo.
+Virginia Morell is a regular contributor to National Geographic magazine and a contributing correspondent to Science.
+She has also written for Smithsonian, Discover, The New York Times Magazine, International Wildlife, Audubon, Slate, and Outside, among other publications.
+She and her husband, writer Michael McRae, live in southern Oregon, on the edge of the Siskiyou Mountains, where they hike every day with their Scotch Collies, Buckaroo and Annie Oakley.

 Gabra Zackman knows romance.
 Her clever and “thrilling romantic caper” (Library Journal) Bod Squad series was inspired by the more than one hundred romance and women’s fiction titles she has narrated for audio.
 She divides her time between her native New York City and Denver, Colorado.